mmckeon16/mailchimp-takehome-take2/README.md

 - ~~handle linked headers~~
 - ~~should have links in the middle of paragraphs~~
 - spaces in front of headers (stretch)
+- would be good to have a browser test
 - ~~Having a `#` in the middle of a header line~~
 - ~~single quotes must be replaced with `&#39;`.
 There are probably other characters for this to cover.
 Since the requirements dont mention this, I will only be replacing the single quote~~